 Implementing a cash flow generating strategy follows a similar process as most fixed income mandates.
 A natural first step is to consider how much to allocate to this type of structure.
 We stress that the cash flow strategy does not necessarily need to satisfy 100% of the plan's expected benefit payments over the specified period.
+Private market pacing schedules may also be considered and incorporated into cash flow projections.
 The main objective is to incrementally reduce the magnitude of sourcing cash (particularly during difficult market environments) by providing a reliable source of cash flows.
 The strategy can pursue this by targeting a portion of expected benefit payments as in the following examples:

-- 25% of each of the next 5 years
+- 100% of each of the next 2 years

 - 50% of each of the next 3 years

-- 100% of each of the next 2 years
+- 25% of each of the next 5 years